 3. Real Estate

-The 2008 housing market collapse was a nightmare for homeowners but it turned out to be a boon for some real estate investors.
-When a recession hits and home values drop, it may be possible to score a deal on an investment property.
-If you can rent the property out to a reliable tenant, you might end up with a steady stream of income that you can use while you ride out the recession.
+The 2008 housing market collapse was a nightmare for homeowners, but it turned out to be a boon for some real estate investors.
+When a recession hits and home values drop, it may be a buying opportunity for investment properties.
+If you can rent out the property to a reliable tenant, you’ll have a steady stream of income while you ride out the recession.
 Once real estate values start to rise again, you can sell at a profit.

 4. Precious Metals